A Christmas poem

 Professional drivers are some of the most creative people.
 With seemingly endless hours spent in the cab, there’s plenty of time to ponder new creations and maybe even some prose.
 This poem was submitted by Rose-Marie Lundy Berard of Whiteline Trucking.
 Her husband, Roger, runs team for the company, making a twice weekly run hauling tridem reefers between Ontario and Manitoba.

 Following a recent run, Rose-Marie was inspired to write this Christmas poem.
 Enjoy!
-The Dream Team

 The Dream Team on 045